openmc-dev/openmc/docs/source/usersguide/depletion.rst

 Removal rates can be added to a :class:`~openmc.deplete.MsrContinuous` instance with the :meth:`~openmc.deplete.MsrContinuous.set_removal_rate()` method.
-Depletable materials from which nuclides are removed can be specified using the :class:`~openmc.Material` instance previously defined.
-Material id or name are also accepted entries.
+A :class:`~openmc.Material` instance, material id, or material name can specify the depletable material from which nuclides are removed.
 Removal rate default units are `1/s`, but `1/h` or `1/d` can also be used.
 For example, to set a Xenon removal from `mat1` with a cycle time of `10 sec` (removal rate of 0.1 `1/s`), you'd use::